Kathryn Leonard studies geometric models for computer graphics, computer vision, and data analysis, with an emphasis on explainability.

 - Mathematical Association of America Haimo Teaching Award Committee, 2018 – present.

 - Scholarship and Practice in Undergraduate Research (SPUR), Math & Computer Science Editor, 2015 – 2018.

 - Council on Undergraduate Research, Facilitator, Councilor in Math/CS Division, 2015 – 2018

 - T. Kwembe, K. Leonard, A. Pineda, Academic Year Undergraduate Research: The CURM Model, Involve, 7(3):383-394, 2014.

 - K. Leonard, Adventures in Undergraduate Research, Notices of the AMS, December 2008.

 A healthy scientific community engages people from all walks of life.
-Prof. Leonard has extensive background in increasing representation in the computational sciences, particularly for women-identifying people, including significant work with the Association for Women in Mathematics (AWM), where, among other roles, she was on the Executive Committee as Meetings Coordinator from 2013– 2018.
-She has organized several workshops and conferences to highlight and promote womxn’s work, including:
+Prof. Leonard has extensive background in increasing representation in the computational sciences, particularly for minoritized genders, including significant work with the Association for Women in Mathematics (AWM), where, among other roles, she is currently President.
+She has organized several workshops and conferences to highlight and promote women’s work, and engaged with multiple initiatives to promote diversity including: